cjdbarlow/bedside-notebook/anaesthesia/anzca/infection.md

 * Sharps
 Should be:
 	* Disposed of immediately after use
-	* Not resheathed, ben, broken, or manipulated
+	* Not re-sheathed, bent, broken, or manipulated

 Active management:
 * Antibiotics